-The use of a computer lashing program, together with the IMO requirement for every vessel to carry on board an approved cargo securing manual, should theoretically mean a reduction in collapsed stows and losses overboard, provided the operators maintain the lashing equipment and comply with the requirements of the manual.
-The vigilance of ships' staff is, therefore, vital to ensure that lashings are applied correctly.
+The use of a computer lashing program, together with the IMO requirement for every vessel to carry on board an approved Cargo Securing Manual, should theoretically mean a reduction in collapsed stows and losses overboard, provided the operators maintain the lashing equipment and comply with the requirements of the manual.
+The vigilance of the ship's personnel is, therefore, vital to ensure that lashings are applied correctly.

-Figure 41.25: Typical post-panamax lashing bridge arrangement (shown 4 high).
+Figure 41.25: Typical post-Panamax lashing bridge arrangement (shown 4-high).